 The Giggle Doctor programme improves children’s experience of hospital, reduces stress and anxiety, increases opportunities for play and improves wellbeing.
 It is not always about laughter, sometimes the focus of a visit might be on music, magic or storytelling.
 At other times a few bubbles is what is needed or perhaps just a balloon at the foot of the bed.
 Regardless, the Giggle Doctors will visit every child who wants to be visited.

 The training consists of a rigorous schedule of artistic and medical workshops which cover topics such as child development, infection control, child bereavement and the impact of illness and bereavement on families.
 Dr Bananas, Dr Dotty and their funny friends are also trained in 'Intensive Interaction' which is a practical approach to working with people with very severe learning difficulties, helping them to relate and communicate better with the people around them.
 The Giggle Doctors learn the fundamentals of communication, exploring the elements that come into play: position, movement, mirroring, repetition, eye-contact and most of all having fun and providing opportunities for play.

-We are now recruiting for new Giggle Doctors.
-Please click here for more information.
+We are not currently recruiting for any new Giggle Doctors.

 CHILD PROTECTION ABOVE EVERYTHING